 6.5.1.1.2 Amend to read as follows:

 “6.5.1.1.2 The requirements for IBCs in 6.5.3 are based on IBCs currently in use.
 In order to take into account progress in science and technology, there is no objection to the use of IBCs having specifications different from those in 6.5.3 and 6.5.5, provided that they are equally effective, acceptable to the competent authority and able to successfully fulfil the requirements described in 6.5.4 and 6.5.6.
-Methods of inspection and testing other than those described in RID/ADR are acceptable, provided they are equivalent, and are recognized by the competent authority.”
+Methods of inspection and testing other than those described in ADR are acceptable, provided they are equivalent, and are recognized by the competent authority.”

 6.5.2.1.2 Add a new 6.5.2.1.2 to read as follows: